pmndrs/react-three-fiber/tools/readme.md

 ## --draco

-Adds a DRACOLoader.
-You need to be set up for draco, the necessary files have to exist in your /public folder.
-By default it defaults to `/draco-gltf/` which should contain [dracos gltf decoder](https://github.com/mrdoob/three.js/tree/dev/examples/js/libs/draco/gltf).
+Adds a DRACOLoader, for which you need to be set up.
+The necessary files have to exist in your /public folder.
+It defaults to `/draco-gltf/` which should contain [dracos gltf decoder](https://github.com/mrdoob/three.js/tree/dev/examples/js/libs/draco/gltf).

-It will then extend the loader:
+It will then extend the loader-section:

 ```jsx
 const [gltf, objects] = useLoader(GLTFLoader, '/stork.glb', loader => {